 Jaguar I‑PACE’s battery is charged via the car’s plug-in charge point, discreetly located behind the front wheel arch.
 Once plugged in, you are free to leave Jaguar I‑PACE to charge.
 The vehicle will automatically stop charging when it reaches full charge.
 It’s safe to charge the car in the rain, or even when parked in snow, as the charging system is entirely self-contained.

-The best way to get a quick top up of your battery’s charge for those long journeys is with DC chargers – a typical 50kW charger can deliver up to 168 miles of range per hour*.
+The best way to get a quick top up of your battery’s charge for those long journeys is with DC chargers5 – a typical 50kW charger can deliver up to 168 miles of range per hour3.
 As the public charging infrastructure improves, Jaguar I-PACE is equipped to accept up to a 100kW DC charge rate for improved charge time.
 Alternatively public AC chargers are available which can have a range of outputs depending upon the service provider.
 You can also find convenient charging points at places you may want to stay for several hours – or even overnight – including local shopping centres, hotels and gyms.
 Simply pull up, plug in, then go enjoy yourself.